 commercial, promotion-based aspects of Art and Design.
-It grade 4 in an Art-based subject.
+It 4 in an Art-based subject.
 Candidates must have a genuine combines quality image-making with real-life situations and interest in Art & Design and a desire to study Graphic challenges.
 Graphic Communication spans the fields of advertising, Communication in great depth.
 You are expected to put in a typography, packaging, book/magazine illustration and posters, to considerable amount of study time, both in lessons and at home name but a few.

 This course offers learners an opportunity to fully develop and explore the chosen specialism of Graphic Communication whilst expanding knowledge, understanding and skills in a range of specialist areas.
 It is designed to encourage learners to develop skills, creativity, imagination and independence.
-It provides an opportunity for learners to take a personal interest in why Graphic Although not entirely necessary, some degree courses require a Communication matters and to be inspired and changed by studying a coherent, worthwhile subject, together with gaining experience of the working practices of individuals, organisations.
-This will help you to build up the portfolio you need when applying and creative and cultural industries.
+It provides an opportunity for learners to take a personal interest in why Graphic Although not entirely necessary, some degree courses require a Communication matters and to be inspired and changed by studying a coherent, worthwhile subject, together with gaining and creative and cultural industries.
 You will experience project to creative arts degree courses. themes in one or more areas of Graphic Communication, such as with image and typography, illustration, advertising, packaging, experimental imagery, signage and abstract approaches.